+Almost everyone thinks about something or the other in everyday life.
+However, the question to be asked is how many people think creatively?
+You will be surprised with the statistics.
 Most of the people find it difficult to recall the last time they explored their imaginative power.
-In this fast-paced life, we find people becoming mechanical and stopping the use of their creative skills quite often.
+In this fast-paced life, we find people becoming mechanical and not using their creative skills quite often.
 However, exploring and refreshing your imaginative skills becomes vital, especially when you want to take a break from the drudgery of everyday life.
+Creative thinking can be thought of as the reverse of critical thinking, which incorporates scrutinizing, reasoning and fairness.
+By thinking creatively, one would effectively be using the ‘right’ side of the brain.
+If you are looking from an escape from the monotony of critical thinking, now you can!
 To do this, you need to give food to your brain and indulge in some creative activity.
-Read on to explore some interesting creative thinking activities and exercises, which can help you rejuvenate your hidden imaginative power.
+Read on to explore some interesting creative thinking activities and exercises, which can help you, rejuvenate your hidden imaginative powers.

 Relate The Objects